oceanprotocol-archive/tech-spikes-2017-to-2019/06-random-number/README.md

 <img src="img/testing.jpg" width=1000 />

-## 4. Transfer Data into Ocean POA network
+## 4. Transfer Data into Kovan testnet network

 In Ocean's scenario, we deploy Keeper contract in our own POA network, therefore, it is needed to port the result of Chainlink requests into the POA network.
 In the meantime, we need to leverage the existing Chainlink network and pay real LINK tokens for the service.